How Do I Use the Admin Portal to Manage Users and Billing?

 Filtering usage data

 Use the filter bar on the Overview tab to narrow data by date range, app, user, or team.
 The Team filter is searchable — type to find a specific team quickly, just like the User and App filters.
-A few things to know about the App filter:
+A few things to know about filtering:

-• Category limits: Each app category shows up to 20 apps.
+App filter — Category limits: Each app category shows a limited number of apps.
 If there are more, a "+N more" row appears at the bottom of that category.

 Exporting usage data